zeeshanadnan/free-palestine-banner/README.md

+> "Even the birds in Gaza know the story.. they have two wings and do not migrate!" - Youssef Al-Damouki

 # 🇵🇸 FreePalestine Banner

 This is a small javascript library to add a simple banner in your website to show your support for the palestine people, their freedom, their dreams, their life.